Collecting data for science

 Bilingual research cooperation

-Pupils from schools in Britain and Northern Ireland are invited to come to Germany during the sampling period (May 1st to June 30th) to become part of this exciting and informative experience.
-British "Plastic Pirates" can pursue key questions related to the environment and strengthen their partnerships with their German partner schools during a joint project week.
+Pupils from schools in Britain and Northern Ireland were invited to come to Germany during the sampling period (May 1st to June 30th) to become part of this exciting and informative experience.
+British "Plastic Pirates" could pursue key questions related to the environment and strengthen their partnerships with their German partner schools during a joint project week.
 Travel and accommodation costs for the first ten UK school classes with a German partner school will be reimbursed.
 Don't miss this great opportunity to visit Germany for free!
 Applications for reimbursement have to be submitted via the German partner school.

 Please note that costs for substitute teachers in the UK to cover for the absence of regular teachers cannot be paid.

 All participating schools were responsible for all organisational duties related to the visits, including logistics, risk assessment and travel insurance.

 The United Kingdom and the Federal Republic of Germany have cooperated on marine research for many years.
 The UK is now Germany’s partner country in Science Year 2016*17, in which our two countries are working to jointly explore, use and protect the seas and oceans.

 Deutsche Welle (DW) is Germany's public international broadcaster.
 They reported on Plastic Pirates in northern Germany.

 Citizen science projects allow interested people to get involved directly in the research process, and means that professional scientists work hand in hand with the general public.
 “Plastic Pirates” is a citizen science campaign which records information about what is known as macro- and microplastic waste along German rivers.

 I am a pupil at a school in the UK – How can I take part in the campaign?